kt3k/through1/README.md

 # Motivation

-The most transforms are 1 to 1 transform.
-One output for each input.
+In the the most use cases, transforms are 1 to 1 transform, which means that it generates one output for each input.
 The official transform constructor is too complex for this usage.
 It has the following signature:

 ```js
 new Transform({